What does a maintenance coordinator do?

 Who should hire a maintenance coordinator?

-Medium- or large-size organizations can also benefit from hiring a maintenance coordinator to support a maintenance supervisor.
+Medium- or large-size organizations can also benefit from hiring a coordinator to support a maintenance supervisor.
 By shifting administrative and organizational responsibilities to a coordinator, maintenance supervisors can focus on longer-term planning, personnel management and development, preventive work processes, and maintenance systems management.

 What are the different types of maintenance coordinators?